 A Subscriber BONUS!

 So today, I decided to share our family checklist with all of my wonderful subscribers.
-If you are looking for an easy sheet that you can tuck into your Bible and use as a guide in your family reading, be sure to subscribe and then look for it in the bottom of your emailed posts!
+If you are looking for an easy sheet that you can tuck into your Bible and use as a guide in your family reading, be sure to subscribe to download your own checklist!